jeovazero/nix-ghc901-native-bignum/README.md

 4. Run
     ```bash
-    $ nix-build static.nix -A 'nativeWithPatch'
+    $ nix-build static.nix -A nativeBignumWithPatch
     ```

 There are 3 flavors:

 - `gmp`: GHC 9.0.1 with bignum backend gmp
-- `native`: GHC 9.0.1 with bignum backend native
+- `nativeBignum`: GHC 9.0.1 with bignum backend native
-- `nativeWithPatch`: the same of `native` but with my patch
+- `nativeBignumWithPatch`: the same of `nativeBignum` but with my patch